-In an average classroom 5 students will be suffering from a diagnosable mental health condition.
 All staff are aware that mental health problems can, in some cases, be an indicator that a child has suffered or is suffering abuse.
-Only appropriately trained professionals can diagnose mental health problems but staff in school are well placed to identify behaviour that may suggest an issue.
+Only appropriately trained professionals can diagnose mental health problems but staff in school are well placed to identify early signs that may suggest an issue.

 If staff have concerns about the mental health of a pupil they will speak to relevant staff within the school including, if necessary, the DSL.
 If a student presents with a medical emergency then this is actioned immediately.
-Where a CAMHS referral is necessary then this is managed by the DSL team.
+Where a CAMHS referral is necessary then this is managaged by the DSL team.

-Our mental health lead is Mrs Luck and Mrs Dundas.
+Our senior mental health lead is Mrs Wheatley (Headteacher)